tychen742/dataSciencePy/syllabus.md

 Students completing this course will be able to:

-* Create well structured databases
+* Create well-structured databases
 * Extract information from databases
 * Write computer programs in R
 * Automate data analysis
-* Apply these tools to address organization questions
 * Apply general data management and analysis concepts to other programming languages and database management systems

-### How this course relates to the student learning outcomes
+// ### How this course relates to the student learning outcomes

-This course contributes to the quantitative skills and conducting and analyzing independent/original research by providing students the skills and knowledge they need to manage and analyze the data used in research.
+// This course contributes to quantitative skills and conducting and analyzing independent/original research by providing students the skills and knowledge they need to manage and analyze the data used in research.

-### Teaching Philosophy
+// ### Teaching Philosophy

 This class is taught using a flipped, learner-centered approach.
 Learning the concepts and skills to program and work with data require actively working on computers.
 A flipped class works well for the purpose by giving you the opportunity to laern through the "learning by doing" approach.
 Especially, the immediate feedback and collaborative learning help students with less coding experience.

-### Instructional Methods
+// ### Instructional Methods

 As a flipped classroom, students are provided with either reading or video material that they are expected to view/read prior to class.
 Classes will